SaaS Gamification Strategies to Improve Customer Engagement and Retention

 • Completing all tasks in a project

-Customers are more likely to stay engaged with your product when they see their progress is tracked and rewarded.
 Treehouse is a good example of this.
 The virtual academy teaches app development and coding to beginners.
-Users earn badges and points for completing course material.
+Users earn badges and points for completing course material, and these are displayed on the user’s profile page.

-People are naturally competitive, and a leaderboard is an excellent way to tap into that natural tendency.
 By ranking customers based on their performance, you can encourage them to keep using your product to improve their position on the leaderboard.

 Let’s say you run a SaaS company that sells CRM software.
 You can create a leaderboard of the top salespeople per the number of deals closed or the value of the deals closed.